This post is my attempt to present what little I know,

-The third defining element of biodynamics is a sense of spirituality with regards to the earth, and all living and natural things existing upon it.
+The third and MOST IMPORTANT DEFINING ELEMENT of biodynamics is a sense of spirituality with regards to the earth, and all living and natural things existing upon it.
 It is this esoteric element, anthroposophy, that is generally misunderstood and rejected by its critics even though there is evidence it's successful.

 “The movement is controversial because at its core it is a philosophy, not a science,” says Linda Chalker-Scott, associate professor and urban horticulturist at the Center for Precision and Automated Agricultural Systems at Washington State University.
 “It is an entanglement of some good, science-based organic practices with alchemy, astrology, and homeopathy.
 As long as biodynamic preparations continue to be at the heart of the movement, it will continue to be questioned by the scientific community.”